UPPMAX/programming_formalisms/docs/sessions/testing_framework/README.md

     This is how the file should look like:

     ```python
-    """Tests all code in src.weather.sven_utils."""
+    """Tests all code in weather.sven_utils."""
     import unittest

     # Other imports
-    from src.weather.sven_utils import isprime
+    from weather.sven_utils import isprime

     class TestSvenUtils(unittest.TestCase):